canyon-trail/reportscript/documentation/_tabs/dev_documentation.md

   }
 }
 ```

-### Page break Rows
+### Page Break Rows

-Adding [custom rows on page break](/documentation/#pagebreakrows).
-One good usage is indicating that there is more than one page to the document like below.
+[Page Break Rows](/documentation/#pagebreakrows) allow you to specify what should be displayed when there is more than one page to the document.

 ```javascript
 const document = {
   ...myDocument,